Technology that utilises unlimited resources.

 There is a broad agreement that something needs to be done to reduce atmospheric CO2 at scale – yet there is debate about what that something is.
 There is also a growing consensus that mother nature does it best – through photosynthesis.
 Carbon dioxide and water, converted by sunlight into carbohydrates, is stored in plant biomass and through their roots, sequestered in soils.

-Technology that reduces temperature and increases humidity.
+A technology that reduces temperature and increases humidity.

 The combined effect of reducing temperature and increasing humidity, together with providing a protected environment for crops, results in up to 90% reduction in evapotranspiration.
 This greatly reduces irrigation requirements, which can be provided by desalination, and improved growing conditions.